LAN automation

 Any uplinks and module ports |

-Use the Cisco DNA Center Design application to create the required sites, buildings, and floors.
+Use the Catalyst Center Design feature to create the required sites, buildings, and floors.
 Consider how the primary seed and peer seed will be connected to the new devices—for example, will they all belong to the same site or follow a hierarchy?
-Consider also how to share IP pools across different sites, buildings, and floors.
+Also consider how to share IP pools across different sites, buildings, and floors.
 One option is to have a pool specific to a site.
 Another option is to share a common LAN pool for all sites in the hierarchy.
-If the devices are onboarded across multiple LAN automation sessions, ensure that the required IP pools are available across the various sites in the hierarchy.
+If the devices are onboarded across multiple LAN automation sessions, ensure that the required IP pools are available across the sites within the hierarchy.

 -